 Treatment may include the following techniques:

-In few cases, patients do not respond well to conservative care or pain is too severe to begin manual therapy treatments.
+In few cases, patients do not respond as expected to chiropractic care or pain is too severe to begin chiropractic and other manual therapy treatments.
+Many of these other options are performed in conjunction with chiropractic treatment and it is not a matter of choosing exclusively one treatment option.
 In these situations, care will be coordinated with your medical doctor to achieve a positive outcome and reduce pain.
 Other treatment options for sciatica include the following:

 Medicine — Pain medicines and anti-inflammatory drugs may help to relieve pain and stiffness, allowing for increased mobility and exercise.
 Muscle relaxants might be prescribed by a medical doctor to relieve the discomfort associated with muscle spasms.
 Depending on the level of pain, prescription pain medicines might be used in the initial period of treatment to allow for more effective conservative care results.